 It is noted that this is not really an error, but could be included as an editorial improvement.

 It was agreed to further review the errata reports and plan an update errata list output document.
-Revisit for that.

 On Monday 20 April at 0730 it was remarked that there is another error in CICP that was the subject of an editors’ note in the VVC draft text.
 This is the range of values for the sample aspect ratio width and height.
 It was suggested to include this in the output of the meeting.